Vĩnh Long province: History

 In 1992, Mang Thít District was re-split from Long Hồ District.
 In 2007, Bình Tân District was created.

+On April 10, 2009, the Vietnamese Government issued Decree No. 16/ND-CP establishing Vĩnh Long City in Vĩnh Long Province, based on the entire natural area and population of Vĩnh Long Town.

+On June 12, 2025, the National Assembly passed Resolution No. 202/2025/QH15, which took effect the same day, merging Bến Tre Province and Trà Vinh Province into Vĩnh Long Province.

+Following the merger, Vĩnh Long covers 6,296.20 km2 and has a population of 4,257,581.

 Geography

-Lying between the Hau and Tien rivers in the center of the Mekong Delta, Vĩnh Long is a province well known for fishing.
+Lying between the Hậu and Tiền rivers in the center of the Mekong Delta, Vĩnh Long is a province well known for fishing.

 Administrative divisions

 Vĩnh Long is subdivided into eight district-level sub-divisions: